Chris looks at the dangerous rise of machine decision-making.

-But the real problems are the rules, the policies, that some organisations write before paying a technology company to cast them into software as digital ‘statues’ of their belief system.
+OPINON Technology is the first thing blamed by customers who are struggling to get banks, utilities, local councils, telcos, and other organisations to understand them.
+But the real problems are the rules, the policies, that some organisations write before paying a technology company to cast them into software as digital statements of their beliefs.

-And because the employees in many organisations obey the same rules that the software does – often by reading them aloud to customers from a computer screen – awkward humans can be made to disappear*.
+Combined with poor or incomplete data in a networked, automated world, the output of this ‘read only’ process can be a dystopian nightmare for any customer or citizen who doesn’t fit in.
+Later on, I’ll introduce you to just such a man; his story will shock you.
+And because the employees in many organisations obey the same rules that the software does – often by reading them aloud to customers from a computer screen – awkward humans can be made to disappear.

-But while most people focus on the ethical aspects of robots resembling and replacing human beings – as the False Maria robot did in Fritz Lang’s 1929 film ‘Metropolis’ – few people consider the flip side of that process: human beings behaving more and more like robots in a world of repetitive, highly regulated processes.
-That, I would argue, is where the real danger lies in an increasingly automated world.
+The origin of the word ‘robot’ is the Czech word robota, meaning ‘forced labour’ – coined into popular usage in Karel Čapek’s 1920 play ‘Rossum’s Universal Robots’.
+But while some people focus on the societal aspects of robots replacing human beings – as the False Maria robot did in Fritz Lang’s 1929 film ‘Metropolis’ – few people consider the flip side of that process: human beings behaving more and more like robots in a world of repetitive, regulated processes.
+That, I would argue, is where some of the real danger lies in an increasingly automated world.

 Let me explain.